Timemore has been living in the shadow of companies such as Comandante and Orphan Espresso until now.

 The first thing that surprised me when using the grinder was how fast it was.
 It’s very noticeable and something I wouldn’t have expected.

-The burrs of the Timemore C2 are at a regular size at 38 mm, and many other grinders have burrs of a similar size.
+The burrs of the Timemore C2 are at a typical size at 38 mm, and many other grinders have burrs of a similar size.

-I took the grinder apart to look at the burrs, and it appears that they have a different geometry that accounts for that aggressiveness.
+I took the grinder apart to have a closer look, and it appears that they have a special geometry that accounts for that aggressiveness.
 There’s a lot of bite to them.
-The inside of the grinder also helps – the feeding mechanism of the burrs works very well.
+The interior design also helps with a rapid feeding of beans.

 Even though the grinder is fast and aggressive, it’s still smooth to handle due to the smooth bearings and slim diameter.
 It’s easier to grip compared to more beefy grinders such as 1Zpresso Jx, Comandante, and Lido 3.